bozd4g/grapefruit/README.md

 # grapefruit React.js project
 This repository is a project I made as a hobby.
-I'm developing using with React.js and Node.js.<br/>
+I'm developing using with React.js.<br/>
 All lacks will `update` soon.

 [![HitCount](http://hits.dwyl.io/bozd4g/grapefruit.svg)](http://hits.dwyl.io/bozd4g/grapefruit)